-What is the Freshman Academic Institute?
+What is the Summer Institute?

 Don't worry, there are resources available to help all students succeed during the academic year at Lawrence.
 These resources include the CORE peer-mentoring program for all freshmen, the Advising Corps, peer-tutoring, writing and discussion workshops, academic success courses, academic counseling, learning specialist services, and the Con Brio Music Theory E-Course for music students.
 Students should speak with their academic advisor early in the Fall Term to express their interest in any of these resources.

 On Mondays, Wednesdays, and Fridays, students participate in classes in the morning and afternoon; Tuesdays and Thursdays are devoted to co-curricular workshops addressing writing, discussion, and academic skills.
 Opportunities exist in the afternoons and evenings for preparation of class assignments and spending time with new friends.
 On weekends, upperclassmen serving as Program Assistants lead social activities such as picnics, movies, bowling, and hiking.
-The FAI programming also includes a trip to Björklunden - Lawrence University's northern campus on the shores of Lake Michigan, as well as points of interest in the surrounding area.
+Programming also includes a trip to Björklunden - Lawrence University's northern campus on the shores of Lake Michigan, as well as points of interest in the surrounding area.

-Where will students live during the FAI?
+Where will students live during the Summer Institute?

 Do students have to stay on campus during the weekends?

-Can international students participate in the FAI?
+Can international students participate in the Summer Institute?